 It is important to note that it isn’t only the common cold that can be the catalyst for sinus infections.
 Allergic rhinitis (swelling of the lining of the nose), nasal polyps (small growths in that lining), or a deviated septum (a shift in the nasal cavity) are all other potential causes for this unpleasant diagnosis.

 Sinus infections, like all maladies, are much quicker in dismissing when detected early.
 Bearing that in mind, we have decided to provide you with 10 of the most common signs that you have a sinus infection, because it is important to know when its time to take a cold seriously.

-Coming in as one of the most annoying, unpleasant, gross and yet incredibly common of the infection, symptoms - nasal discharge.
+Coming in as one of the most annoying, unpleasant, gross, and yet incredibly common symptoms of the infection is nasal discharge.

-As mentioned earlier, when the sinus becomes infected, the tissue walls begin to swell and fluid begins to pool.
-Due to the infection, you will find that you will typically have to blow your nose more often and the result is a greenish-yellow discharge that comes from your infected sinuses and drains into your nasal passages.
+As mentioned earlier, when the sinus becomes infected, the tissue walls begin to swell, and fluid begins to pool inside.
+Due to the infection, you will have to blow your nose more often and the result is a greenish-yellow discharge that comes from your infected sinuses and drains through the nasal passages.

 When faced with a cold or sinus infection, it is always prudent to carry around some extra tissues to save yourself some potential embarrassment down the road.
 Many sufferers often find temporary relief in over the counter decongestants or by taking hot, steaming showers to alleviate discomfort.
 In some instances, your doctor might prescribe something stronger.